lim643/CKIDS10/README.md

 Santa Cruz
 UCOP
 ```
-4. Navigate to the directory app
+4. Navigate to the directory app.
-5. Run the following command
+5. Run the following command:
 ```
 python3 main.py
 ```